 As far as the team approach, solopreneurs create their own teams.
 As a solopreneur, you can join a mastermind group or create your own.
 Recruit a cabinet.
 Get your banker on board and maybe a talent acquisition partner.
 There’s no rule about your team being made up of employees!

-I’m not really talking about “scaling up,” which often implies a kind of geometric growth that’s more common in companies that start out with a technology product or solution with a plan to grow raise capital and grow really fast.
+I’m not really talking about “scaling up,” which often implies a kind of geometric growth that’s more common in companies that start out with a technology product or solution with a plan to raise capital and grow really fast.
 “Scale” suggests money, speed, risk–companies looking to scale fast can be Whale Hunters, too–but they are not the ones I’m talking about today.

 No, I am talking about simple economies of scale that even a very small company can begin to achieve, such as reduction in the cost of sale and improvement of the profit margin.
 Even the smallest of companies can achieve these outcomes with a Whale Hunting approach.